 Ultimately this collection’s premise and narrative structure provide a stage for many salient observations on human nature.
 One that really struck a chord with me was this from a woman escaping family breakup in her western life to live in Beirut, in ‘Psittacophile, Soul of Parrot’,

 When it came to the past, the selective amnesia of the general population suited her just fine.
 Their powers of wilful overlooking were something to which she aspired.
 She marvelled at their ability to ignore palm trees stunted by shrapnel, sandbags still stacked on windowsills in abandoned houses, or the large chunk missing from the side of the Holiday Inn.
 Denial, she thought one evening, passing a dead horse inexplicably decomposing in the shallows on the public beach, is underrated.

-Of all the stories, the one that shocked and unsettled me most of all was that featuring written correspondence between a high-functioning chimpanzee and a woman in WWI Germany, ‘Red Peter’s Little Lady’.
+Of all the stories in Only the Animals, the one that shocked and unsettled me most of all was that featuring written correspondence between a high-functioning chimpanzee and a woman in WWI Germany, ‘Red Peter’s Little Lady’.

 They – the humans, that is – seem to think that what sets them apart from other animals is their ability to love, grieve, feel guilt, think abstractly, etcetera.
 They are misguided.
 What sets them apart is their talent for masochism.
 Therein lies their power.
 To take pleasure in pain, to derive strength from deprivation, is to be human.

 There is something about chimpanzees being trained to act like humans that I have always reacted negatively to, and I think this story draws out those feelings quite brutally.

 But the story I think will linger longest in my memory is the immensely moving a ‘Letter to Sylvia Plath, Soul of Dolphin, Died 2003, Iraq’.